j-f-paris/PAPERS/README.md

 # PAPERS
-This folder contains most of the papers that I presented or published during my academic career.
+This folder maight one day contain most of the papers that I presented or published during my academic career.
 They are identified by the conference acronym and the last two digits of the publication year.
 So the file Spects17.pdf contains the paper: